4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/5-Web_Service_Protocol_VPP/5-Web_Service_Protocol_VPP.md

 > **Note:** The `batchToken` and `sinceModifiedToken` encode whether `adamId` and `pricingParam` were originally passed; therefore, if the `batchToken` or `sinceModifiedToken` is present on the request, the `adamId` and `pricingParam` fields (if passed) are ignored.

+If  `pricingParam` is specified, `adamId` must be specified.
+Otherwise, the pricing parameter is ignored.

+If  `serialNumber` is specified, only licenses assigned to that serial number are returned.

 If the `assignedOnly` parameter is set to `true`, only licenses currently associated with an Apple ID or a device serial number are returned.
 When the `assignedOnly` parameter is omitted, all license records are returned regardless of association status.
+It is highly recommended to set the `assignedOnly` parameter to `true`, for performance reasons.

+If  `userAssignedOnly` is specified, only licenses currently assigned to users are returned.

+If  `deviceAssignedOnly` is specified, only licenses currently assigned to devices are returned.

+The parameters `userAssignedOnly` and `deviceAssignedOnly` are exclusive.
+They should never both be true in the same request.

 If a `pricingParam` parameter is not passed in the `getVPPLicensesSrv` request, the VPP service returns all licenses (both PLUS and STDQ `pricingParam` values).